Comparisons of the MINOS Near and Far Detector Readout Systems at a Test Beam: Calorimetric Response Comparison

 The average hit-by-hit asymmetry, $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Hit}\!\!\!~>$, is shown in Fig.~\ref{fig:AnfHit} as a function of energy deposition.
 The data from positrons of between 0.6\,-\,6.0~GeV/c were used to cover the range of energy depositions from 0\,-\,36~MEU\@.
 The uniformity correction forces the asymmetry to be zero at around 1.5~MEU, which is the average energy deposition per strip of the cosmic ray muons used for the calibration of CalDet.
-Variation of $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Hit}\!\!\!~>$ as a function of energy deposition is best described by considering 2 distinct regions: above and below 4~MEU.
+Variation of $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Hit}\!\!\!~>$ as a function of energy deposition is best described by considering 2 distinct regions: above and below 4~MEU\@.

 $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Hit}\!\!\!~>$ changes by up to 2\% below 4~MEU with data and MC agreeing to 1\%.
 The general trend is that $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Hit}\!\!\!~>$ increases by about 1.5\% between 0.5\,-\,4~MEUs of energy deposited, which means that the ND response is increasing faster with energy deposited than the FD response.
 This variation is caused by the difference in the way the readout threshold is applied for the two readout systems: the ND electronics applies a threshold to each 18.8~ns integration sample separately, whereas the FD electronics only applies a threshold to the total integration sample (see Section~\ref{sec:detdet} for more details).
 As the energy deposited increases, the fraction below readout threshold tends towards zero and so this effect is no longer significant.
 This trend is well described by the MC simulation, which shows a maximal deviation of less than 0.6\% from the data in all but the lowest energy bin.
+The effect of the 0.14~MEU threshold for including hits in the analysis was to reduce the asymmetry by 3\% in the lowest energy bin but it had a negligible effect on the other bins.

 Between 4\,-\,15~MEU the slope goes the opposite way with $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Hit}\!\!\!~>$ decreasing with energy deposited by 2.5\%.
 This is caused by the fact that the ND PMTs are less linear than the FD PMTs, as shown in Fig.~\ref{fig:NonLin}.
 For energy depositions between 18\,-\,36~MEU, the trend is reversed with the slope of $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Hit}\!\!\!~>$ becoming positive again.
 The location of this inflection is consistent with the light level at which the FD readout system non-linearity starts to increase faster than that of the ND (see Fig.~\ref{fig:NonLin}).
 The data and MC agreement in the region between 4\,-\,36~MEU is better than 1\%.
 It is important to note that the results in this region quantify the maximum error in the case when a non-linearity correction was not applied.
 Whereas, when a non-linearity correction is applied the differences between the two readout systems at energy depositions above 4~MEU will be reduced.